rem137/IA_Manager/README.md

 Action notifications suggested by the AI appear in the bottom right corner with accept/decline buttons.
 Use the **Planning** panel to pick a day and see tasks due that day.
 Press **What now?** to get an immediate recommendation from the planner.
+Navigate using the left menu to switch between the dashboard, project view, global tasks list, chat and settings.